 There are two parts to fixing this problem.
-There is letting your dog know that the behavior is not ok, with a marker like “No” and then having him do something you do like, such as “Place”.
-The other part to this is being consistent.
-If every time he does it, he’s told not to and made to do something else, a new habit will form and the old one will go away.
+There is letting your dog know that the behavior is not ok, with a marker like “No” and then having them do something you do like, such as “Place”.
+The other part of this is being consistent.
+If every time your dog does it, they’re told not to and made to do something else, a new habit will form and the old one will go away.

+Barking due to overstimulation and lack of impulse control is one of the most common issues dog owners face today.
 When a dog is barking at something, we need to get his attention back on us to get him to stop.
 There are many techniques to help with that and not all require food every time.
-We can teach you other approaches and work with you on a plan to manage how much food he is getting during training.
+During your consultation, we will diagnose the problem areas and set up a program to solve your dogs barking issue.

 We would love to have you meet with one of our trainers to take our “preparing your dog for the new baby” class.
 In this class we will teach you all the things you need to do to make the transition as easy as possible for you and your dog.